chhofi/ansible-raycrafter/docs/source/configuration.rst

 Playbook
 --------

 The next big step is your playbook.
 Here you can configure which roles to use on your hosts and what variables to use.
-Have a look at ``production.yml`` or ``vagrant.yml``.
+Have a look at ``site.yml``.

 ---------
 Variables